Malta in the Junior Eurovision Song Contest 2023: Malta Junior Eurovision Song Contest 2023

-Malta's participation in the contest was confirmed by PBS in May 2023.
-PBS organised the national final Malta Junior Eurovision Song Contest 2023 to select the Maltese entrant.
+PBS confirmed its participation in the contest in May 2023.
+The broadcaster organised the national final Malta Junior Eurovision Song Contest 2023 to select the Maltese entrant.
 Unlike the previous editions, the Malta Junior Eurovision Song Contest 2023 selected an artist to represent Malta exclusively, with the song chosen afterwards.
 Artists were able to submit two covers version songs which showcase their singing abilities between 21 May 2023 and 16 June 2023, and the 24 semi-finalists were revealed on 3 July 2023 following a preliminary selection by a jury nominated by PBS.

 Semi-finals

 The semi-finals were broadcast on 22 and 29 July 2023, hosted by Ryan and Josmar.
 The allocation for the semi-finals was announced on 7 July 2023.
 The 12 finalists were announced on 5 August.
 The announcement took place as part of a special broadcast, during which a recap of all competing acts was played and the finalists were selected by the votes of a five-member jury panel (80%) and public televoting (20%).